-Biology Elective Program 3 Off
+Biology Elective Credits: 3 Item # Off

-Pre-Medicine Program
+Biomedical Science (Pre-Medicine) Program

-Stillman's Pre-Medicine Program provides a broad-based course of study in the liberal arts that makes it possible for a student to meet the requirements for medical school while majoring in a specific discipline.
-To pursue a pre-medicine course of study at Stillman, one may elect a program leading to biology or chemistry degree.
-Stillman College students who successfully complete its rigorous Pre-Medicine Program will meet the requirements for admission to medical school and will possess the skills necessary for further success in that direction.
+Stillman's Biomedical Science (Pre-Medicine) Program provides a broad-based course of study in the liberal arts that makes it possible for a student to meet the requirements for biomedical graduate and professional programs (medical, dental, pharmacy, optometry, etc.) while majoring in a specific discipline.
+To pursue a biomedical science course of study at Stillman, one may elect a program leading to a biology or chemistry degree.
+Stillman College students who successfully complete its rigorous Biomedical Science Program will meet the requirements for admission to medical school, and other professional program, and will possess the skills necessary for further success in that direction.